mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

 (y := f(x))  # Valid, though not recommended
 ```

-The "walrus" operator can also be used in function definitions.
+Note that the "walrus" operator can also be used in function definitions.

 ```python
 def foo(answer = p := 42): return "" # INVALID